Storm Water Management

 - Charity car washes

 - Discharges from riparian areas and wetlands

 - Discharges in compliance with OPDES or NPDES

 How do we fund and manage this unfunded mandate?

-- Currently, the City of Nichols Hills is bearing the burden with existing O&M funds.
+- Currently, the City of Nichols Hills is burdened with existing O&M funds.
 As the rule gets more stringent, we may have to approach the City Council for assistance.

 The entire Storm Water Management Plan can be viewed at the Public Works office.
 Brochures and educational materials can be picked up at City Hall or the Public Works office.
-If you would like to participate or would like additional information contact a member of the Public Works Staff Or visit the EPA website at www.epa.gov/npdes/stormwater.
+If you would like to participate or additional information, contact a member of the Public Works Staff Or visit the EPA website at www.epa.gov/npdes/stormwater.